Fuel oil price fluctuation major indicator of fiscal disharmony: Debapriya Bhattacharya

 At the time, he compared the state investment being higher than private investment, to an airplane running on one engine.
 He said that when public investment is high, private investment (including FDI) does not come in, which creates a crowding out effect.
 A single engine plane cannot go very far, said the expert.

 Debapriya said, now the third looting has started, through which various individuals, groups and institutions are taking benefits through various government development projects.
-Before this, the second looting started in 2006 through the capital market and the first looting started through institutions like development financial institutions (DFI) such as Industrial Banks, Industrial Credit Institutions, he added.
+Before this, the second looting started in 2006 through the capital market and the first looting started through institutions like development financial institutions (DFI) such as Bangladesh Shilpa Banks, Bangladesh Shilpa Rin Sangstha, he added.

 He said through visible development the government tries to bring civil legitimacy.